hawka11/pure-fsm/README.md

 Pure as in pure Java / Kotlin, no xml or gui to configure.

+The intention of this project is a simple & lightweight finite state machine (FSM).

 There are more advanced FSM / BPM frameworks out there but sometimes they can be seen as too heavyweight for certain applications.

-The intention of this project is a lightweight FSM, with influences from AKKA FSM.

-The main problem that it is trying to solve is to handle technical process flows between one or more systems.
+The main problems that i've attempted to solve with this library is handling technical process flows between one or more systems.

 Main objectives: